ashwinschronicles/ashwinschronicles.github.io/content/Engineering/BMS/Article1/Kaynes report 8f5f3fd08a764efe8f8e2e7b7ef051cf.md

 summary: This post is about information gathered on designing a BMS for a xEV
 subtitle: Basic BMS requiremnets
 keywords: BMS,EV,NominalVoltage,
-modified: 2020-05-25
+modified: 2020-06-10
-series_title: Battery Management  System for an xEV - Part 1 ( Requiremnets )
+series_title: Battery Management  System for an xEV - Part 1 ( Requirements )
 series: More in the series: BMS
 series_index: 1
 gittime: off